By Fran Peavey

 Strategic questioning is an approach to communication developed by Fran Peavey in the 1980s and 1990s.
 Strategic questioning is a powerful tool for personal and social change which helps people discover their own strategies and ideas for change.
 Strategic questioning can be valuable in campaign strategy processes, group consultations, one-to-one organising conversations, coaching and many other contexts.

 An excerpt outlining Fran’s ‘question families’ is provided below.
-The full manual can be downloaded from the box at the bottom of this page.
+The full manual can be downloaded below.

 FIRST LEVEL: Describing the issue or problem